gustavo-rossler/crypto-coins/README.md

 ### Using

-You should be able to use the API now at the 8009 port (defined in the docker-compose.yml file).
+You should be able to use the API now at the 8009 port (defined in the .env file).
 So you can use the following endpoints:

 #### Get all crypto coins